 Interests that are a good basis for this study programme

-The master’s programmes in Pharmacy and Chemical and Pharmaceutical Engineering build directly on the bachelor’s programme, enhancing and extending what you have already learned.
+The master’s programme in Environmental Systems Sciences/Geography and Applied Human-Environment Research builds directly on the bachelor’s programme, broadening and intensifying the knowledge and skills already acquired.
 At the University of Graz you also have the option of interdisciplinary master’s programmes and joint programmes, allowing further scope for individualised and specialised learning.

 Preparation for a wide range of career paths

 Your combination of geographical skills and specific expertise in environmental systems sciences will open up opportunities for a career in environmental research, at environmental protection institutions, in project, environmental and risk management, in conservation, tourism, city and local marketing, regional development, software and database development, natural and cultural landscaping, the supply and waste disposal industries, location and sales planning, adult and continuing education as well as specialist libraries, public administration, demographics, market research and opinion polling.
 Other options are technology-related jobs in cartography, geographical IT or remote sensing.

 - Is this degree programme right for you?

 - Further studies

 Conduct research into society and the environment using different theories, concepts and methods drawn from the natural and social sciences, cultural studies and economics